tc39/test262/CONTRIBUTING.md

 ## Writing Asynchronous Tests

 An asynchronous test is any test that include the `async` frontmatter flag.
-When executing such tests, the runner expects that the global `$DONE()` function will be called to signal test completion.
+When executing such tests, the runner expects that the global `$DONE()` function will be called **exactly once** to signal test completion.

  * If the argument to `$DONE` is omitted, is `undefined`, or is any other falsy value, the test is considered to have passed.